 NOTE: If you are in crisis or have witnessed a crime, do not submit an incident report.
 Please call 911 immediately.
 For non-emergency situations, call NC State Police at (919) 515-3000.

-NC State’s OIED Bias Impact Response Team (BIRT), serves the campus community by offering a system and processes that invite students, faculty and staff to document and proactively address the impacts of bias-related incidents, behaviors, and actions.
-BIRT supports affected individuals and groups, promotes education and dialogue and cultivates a campus climate that is conducive to successful student matriculation and effective faculty and staff development.
+OIED Impact Response, serves the campus community by offering a system and processes that invite students, faculty and staff to document and proactively address the impacts of bias-related incidents, behaviors, and actions.
+Impact Response supports all individuals and groups involved, promotes education and dialogue and cultivates a campus climate that is conducive to successful student matriculation and effective faculty and staff development.